 For Ed, it’s all about the process.
 From early discussions with clients and the digital development of the designs, to watching a project unfold on site, nothing beats the satisfaction of seeing a process through from start to finish.

-Ed is a senior associate architect.
-He leads education, university and more recently healthcare projects across the practice.
-He also coordinates resourcing for one of three architectural studios in our Bristol office.
+Ed is a Regional Director and Head of Creative Reuse.
+He leads university and healthcare projects across the practice.
+He also leads one of three studios in our Bristol office.

 What is your favourite project to date?

 Secondly, the refurbishment of the University of Reading’s library has also been hugely rewarding.
-It’s a complex and challenging job that I’ve immersed myself in for over three years, and we are only just starting to see our designs be translated into reality.
-It’s very encouraging.
+It was a complex and challenging job that I immersed myself in for over five years.
+Most of Stride Treglown’s disciplines were involved and it was a proper team effort.
+It has been well received by both students and staff.

 What is your proudest moment?